Woody2143/woody2143.github.io/_posts/2016-01-08-markdown-editors.markdown

 I decided to look around at some different markdown editors just to see what was out there.

+# 2016-02-04 Update
+- JUST found an IOS app, Octopage, that is specifically for writing posts to Github.io
+  - will update further after I've used it a bit.

+# Original Post

 - [remarkable](https://remarkableapp.github.io/)
   - locally installed, linux only
   - not in the repo so had to download the rpm